robofit/arcor2_client_sdk/Arcor2.ClientSdk.ClientServices.IntegrationTests/README.md

 }
 ```

-Note tht RPC method invocations do not change the inner state of the library immediately, as it updates its state only when the server broadcasts an event.
+Note that RPC method invocations do not change the inner state of the library immediately, as it updates its state only when the server broadcasts an event.
 It is strongly recommended to use the existing `EventAwaiter` and `CollectionChangedAwaiter` classes to ensure events were raised before proceeding.

 ```